dev-o-los/xlerate/readme2.md

 # Helper Methods

-The sixth most useful feature of `simple_sizer` is helper methods
+The seventh most useful feature of `simple_sizer` is helper methods

 Shape helpers are auto-implemented `RoundedRectangleBorder` methods that help in easy customization of widgets containing `shape` parameter.